 Teaching and Learning Part 2 – Provision and resources

-In both settings we would work with other professionals as necessary, looking at the individual needs of the child.
-We would access this through the IDSS or the children’s centre.
+We work with other professionals as necessary, looking at the individual needs of the child.
+We would access this through the SEND service or the children’s centre.
 Any specialist resources necessary could be purchase or borrowed, again looking at the needs of the child and fitting within the constraints of rented buildings and storage.
 We would look at making reasonable adjustments to staffing and trips where necessary.

-In both settings we have regular day to day conversations with the parents, and we are available to arrange meetings with them if they wish to discuss anything in depth.
-In nursery, we have in addition to that termly opportunities to share learning journeys, and we have a here, there and everywhere book that the children take home on a weekly basis.
+We have regular day to day conversations with the parents, and are available to arrange meetings with them if they wish to discuss anything in depth.
+We have in addition to that termly opportunities to share learning journeys, and we have a here, there and everywhere book that the children take home on a weekly basis.
 This gives an overview of the week and allows parents to add things about their time at home.

-In both settings, settling sessions are offered.
+Settling sessions are offered for new starters.
 These vary in length and time according to the needs of the child.
 During these sessions parents are welcome to ring at any time to check how their child is doing.
-In nursery we have All About Me booklets which help us to learn about the child and their likes/interests before they start.
-When a child moves up from baby room to the main room, they will have first spent some of their time joining with some of the older children.
+We have All About Me booklets which help us to learn about the child and their likes/interests before they start.
+When a child moves between groups, they will have first spent some of their time joining with some of the older children.
 Their existing key worker and new keyworker will then meet to discuss the child.
 Children leaving to attend another setting are given a transition document.